MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 0 directories, 2 files
 ```

 You can verify whether the container image is generated as well using `docker` command line (CLI).
-Output looks similar to the following example:
+The output looks similar to the following example:

 ```output
 docker images | grep todo-quarkus-aks
 <LOGIN_SERVER_VALUE>/todo-quarkus-aks   1.0       b13c389896b7   18 minutes ago   422MB
 ```

-Push the container images to container registry by using the following command:
+Push the container images to the container registry by using the following command:

 ```bash
 export TODO_QUARKUS_TAG=$(docker images | grep todo-quarkus-aks | head -n1 | cut -d " " -f1)